 Intellectual Property Law

 Intellectual Property is the body of law that governs rights to ideas and information.
-Basic courses in the field include Copyright, which will be taught in Spring 2016 by Professor Fisher; and Patents, which will be taught in Fall 2015 by Professor Okediji.
-Students interested in litigation in this field should consider taking Copyright and Trademark Litigation taught by Ms. Cendali in Fall 2015, and the Patent Litigation Workshop, taught by Mr. Porcelli in Spring 2016.
-Other courses in the field include Trademark and Unfair Competition, taught by Professor Rebecca Tushnet in Fall 2015, Entertainment and Media Law, taught by Mr. Brotman and Mr. Basin in Winter 2016, and Music and Digital Media taught by Mr. Bavitz in Spring 2016.
+Basic courses in the field include Copyright, and Patents.
+Students interested in litigation in this field should consider taking Copyright and Trademark Litigation, and the Patent Litigation Workshop.
+Other courses in the field include Trademark and Unfair Competition, Entertainment and Media Law, and Music and Digital Media.
 Legal practice in these fields increasingly requires knowledge of the laws of other countries and of the network of multilateral treaties that limit each country’s discretion is framing its own laws.
-To obtain that knowledge, students are strongly encouraged to take International Intellectual Property, taught in Spring 2016 by Professor Okediji, as well as courses in International and Comparative Law including Public International Law and International Trade.
+To obtain that knowledge, students are strongly encouraged to take International Intellectual Property, as well as courses in International and Comparative Law including Public International Law and International Trade.

 Health Law, Biotechnology, and Bioethics

 The second cluster consists of courses pertaining to Health Law, Biotechnology, and Bioethics.
-An introduction to the field is offered in Health Care Law, taught in Spring 2016 by Professor Madison.
+An introduction to the field is offered in Health Care Law.